Es un Secreto

-"Es un Secreto" (It's a Secret) is a song by the reggaeton duo Plan B. It was released on April 24, 2011, through Pina Records, as the second single from their third studio album, House of Pleasure (2011).
+"Es un Secreto" is a song by the reggaeton duo Plan B. It was released on April 24, 2011, through Pina Records and Sony Music Latin, as the second single from their third studio album, House of Pleasure (2011).
 A remix version of the song with Tego Calderón was also released in the same year.

 Music video

 Its music video was released on April 24, 2011, through the YouTube channel of Pina Records.